2017 was a major year for me. It was the year when I took a hard look at my life and asked the question: Am I happy? Or am I just complacent?

-I started taking a Mindfulness-based Stress Relief course in late January of 2017 and that began the introspection.
+I started taking a Mindfulness-based Stress Relief course in late January of 2017 and that began the introspection into what happiness means to me.
 As I started thinking about things more I more time to think as I traveled.
 I started reading the book “There’s No App for Happiness“.

 I still haven’t finished that book, but I think for now it’s served its purpose because it asked some big questions, some questions I really took the time to sit down and not just think about, but actually write out my answers.

-As I sat in an airport lobby writing my answers, I found myself in tears at the realizations I was making.
+As I sat in an airport lobby writing my answers, I found myself in tears at the realizations that came to me.
 Things had to change if I wanted happiness… and those things wouldn’t change unless I did.
 I wasn’t happy, I was just complacent.